Kristina01111000/Drws_site/README.md

 	- all menus
 	- Check on the other sites to make sure they are correct
 - Play with the apk file i get, look for problems
-- On the 30 day 4 Element Scorecard, add the element totals to the bottom, again so they are in a row
 - test email for the likert scale version of wpforms did not go through
-- change the freebies 40 question quiz paragraph